 Beyond income and assets, inequalities in Kenya are structural and historical, reflected in unequal access to essential public services such as healthcare, clean water, sanitation, roads, electricity, and education.
-Much of this inequality has been attributed to the centralized planning and budgeting model that prevailed before the 2010 Constitution, which often neglected marginalized and remote regions in favor of more urbanized and politically influential areas.
+Much of this inequality has been attributed to the centralized planning and budgeting model that prevailed before the 2010 Constitution, which often neglected marginalized and remote regions in favour of more urbanized and politically influential areas.
 In response, the 2010 Constitution of Kenya introduced a devolved system of governance aimed at promoting equitable development.
 Among its key provisions are the equalization fund, designed to accelerate progress in historically marginalized areas, and the framework for equitable resource sharing across counties to ensure balanced national development.

-Regionally, Kenya has recorded relatively lower levels of inequality compared to its East African neighbors.
-Between 2018 and 2022, Kenya’s Gini coefficient averaged 38.7 percent, which was lower than in Uganda, Tanzania, the Democratic Republic of Congo, South Sudan, and Rwanda, but higher than Burundi’s (Figure 1.5).
-Kenya’s inequality is lower was higher than the global average, which stood at 35.4 percent in 2021 (Figure 1.6), indicating the need for continued policy efforts to narrow these gaps.
+Regionally, Kenya has recorded relatively lower levels of inequality compared to its East African neighbours.
+Between 2018 and 2022, Kenya’s Gini coefficient averaged 38.7 per cent, which was lower than in Uganda, Tanzania, the Democratic Republic of Congo, South Sudan, and Rwanda, but higher than Burundi’s (Figure 1.5).
+Kenya’s inequality is lower was higher than the global average, which stood at 35.4 per cent in 2021 (Figure 1.6), indicating the need for continued policy efforts to narrow these gaps.
 However, the inequality level in Kenya in 2012 and 2022 was lower but very close to the 0.4 Gini coefficient mark beyond which a country is classified as a high inequality country (World Bank, 2024a).